 When to Climb

-The most popular time is from May through September.
+The most popular time is from May to September.
 You can expect more solitude outside of those months.

 Books and Maps

 1) Hiking the Wasatch Book: by John Veranth.
-Trails to Thayne Peak are covered in the book include Thayne Canyon, Desolation Trail, and Neffs Canyon.
+Trails in this book include Thayne Canyon, Desolation Trail, and Neffs Canyon.

 2) Hiking the Wasatch Map: by the Wasatch Mountain Club.
 This map shows all of the trails to Thayne Peak in detail.